Health Indicator Report of Utah Population Characteristics: Poverty, Children Age 17 and Under

 Poverty takes into account both income and family size, and has both immediate and long-lasting effects on health.
 Income provides an assessment of the financial resources available to individual persons or families for basic necessities (e.g., food, clothing, and health care) to maintain or improve their well-being.
 Persons living in poverty are worse off than persons in more affluent households for many of the indicators tracked by the Utah Department of Health.
 Poverty in the early years of a child's life, more than at any other time, has especially harmful effects on continuing healthy development and well-being, including developmental delays and infant mortality.
 Well-being in later childhood, such as teen pregnancy, substance abuse, and educational attainment, is also influenced by early childhood poverty.

-The data for this graph come from the Current Population Survey (CPS) for years 1995-2007 and from the American Community Survey (ACS) for years 2008-2017.
+The data for this graph come from the Current Population Survey (CPS) for years 1995-2007, from the American Community Survey (ACS) for years 2008-2016 and from Small Area Income and Poverty Estimates (SAIPE) for years 2017-2021

 NotesBoth the ACS and CPS data are based on a sample and are subject to sampling variability.
 The degree of uncertainty for an estimate arising from sampling variability is represented through the use of a margin of error.
 The value shown here is the 90 percent margin of error.
 The margin of error can be interpreted roughly as providing 90 percent probability that the interval defined by the estimate minus the margin of error and the estimate plus the margin of error (the lower and upper confidence bounds) contains the true value.